Designing Replacement Windows: What Makes a Window Energy Efficient

 Window Panes: One, Two or Three?

 Window panes are one of the most essential parts of an energy-efficient window.
-We advise choosing at minimum double-pane windows, since single-pane windows are especially inefficient.
-They’re also prone to seeping air and affecting your home’s comfort.
+We suggest choosing at minimum double-pane windows, since single-pane windows are very inefficient.
+They’re also prone to seeping air and influencing your home’s comfort.

-If your budget allows it, switching to ENERGY STAR® windows will help lower heating and cooling expenses and save you more money in the future.
-That’s because they work hard to keep your residence’s temperature in balance, despite the climate outside.
+If your budget allows it, installing ENERGY STAR® windows will help lower utility costs and save you more money in the future.
+That’s because they work hard to keep your residence’s temperature in balance, despite the conditions outside.

 - $101–$583 yearly when replacing single-pane windows.